 Bikini Guidelines

-The Bikini desired look is achieved by presenting a lightly muscled and not overly lean or hard appearing physique as compared to Figure, or Women’s Physique.
-The physique should display some fullness and roundness in the deltoids, some development with some fullness in the quadriceps and hamstrings and full, round, firm gluteus maximus.
-Abdominal region should show some muscularity but not a deeply etched and vascular appearance.
+The Bikini desired look is achieved by presenting a lightly muscled and not overly lean or hard appearing physique as compared to Figure, Wellness, or Women’s Physique.
+Bikini judging is based on an overall healthy, toned body with good symmetry, fullness, balance, shape and proportion.
+Bikini competitors should not display deep muscle separation, muscle striations or an abundance of muscle size.
+Excessive muscularity, striations and vascularity will be marked down.
+A bikini physique should display some fullness and roundness in the deltoids, some development with some fullness in the quadriceps and hamstrings and full, round, firm glutes.
+The abdominal region should show some muscularity but not a deeply etched or vascular appearance.
+The back should show development without being overly dense or wide.
+Competitors should perform proper posing and exhibit poise and confidence.

 Group Comparisons